open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x-SNAPSHOT/how-to-guides/data-insights/report.md

 ### Page Views by Data Assets

 It helps to understand the total number of page views by asset type.
-This allows you to understand which asset familly drives the most interest in your organization
+This allows you to understand which asset family drives the most interest in your organization

 {% image
 src="/images/v1.3/how-to-guides/insights/pvda.png"